Where to See Impressive Holiday Lights in Philadelphia (and Nearby)

 Christmas Village lit up at night

-Between November 18 and Christmas Eve, LOVE Park transforms into Christmas Village, a traditional German Christmas market complete with bratwurst, mulled wine, nutcrackers, and other German-inspired elements.
+Between November 23, 2024, and Christmas Eve (closed November 25-27), LOVE Park transforms into Christmas Village, a traditional German Christmas market complete with bratwurst, mulled wine, Nutcrackers, and other German-inspired elements.

-Over 120 vendors light up their chalets for the season—both with regular lights and with glowing Herrnhut (Moravian) stars.
-There is also a giant illuminated Christmas tree and the smaller Festival of Trees area where Santa often makes an appearance.
+Over 120 vendors light up their chalets for the season—both with regular lights and with glowing Moravian stars.
+There is also a giant illuminated Christmas tree beside City Hall and the smaller Festival of Trees area at the LOVE Park Welcome Center where Santa often makes an appearance.
 Between the sights, music, and tastes of the market, the whole experience is pretty magical.
 It’s one of the most fun ways to spend Christmas in Philadelphia.

 Macy’s